Learn how to get rid of Aphids (Aphidoidea) before they devour your garden.

 They are very tiny insects that will devour your plant's roots, leaves, stems and flowers.

 These sap-sucking garden pests will also pass along viruses to other plants in your garden.

 Aphids have a very fast reproduction rate and are sometimes born pregnant.
 They can produce several generations in one growing season.

 If you have these common garden pests it’s a great indicator of an unbalanced fertility and most commonly is an excess of nitrogen.

 If you're not sure if it’s aphids attacking your garden, look for these signs:

-Here are some ways of getting rid of Aphids from around your yard.
-Including using an Aphid killer like ladybugs.
+Here are some organic aphid control methods that you can use around your yard: including using an Aphid killer like ladybugs.

-- Growing healthy and happy plants will also help keep common pests away
+Growing healthy and happy plants will also help keep common garden pests away.

 As you can see, there are a lot of different ways to get rid of Aphids.
 I have rubbed the leaves and stems with my gloved fingers and sprayed them with a strong spray of water and both have worked great.